 My chocolate chip cookies are legendary.

 Finding thoughtful ways to show my affection and appreciation.
+It's part of that whole "world's most awesome girlfriend" thing.

 Once you get past the immediate physical, I have a well-developed sense of humor and a blazing wit.